+This is the Periodontists’ specialty.
 Soft tissue lasers are commonly used for altering the gums.
-Great surgical results are still widely obtained from traditional methods of alterations, but lasers have advantages other surgical methods do not.
-It helps promote blood coagulate, reduces post-operative swelling, diminishes bacteria at the surgical site and encourages faster healing.
-Lasers can also be used non-invasively for shrinking enlarged blood vessels in or around the lips and mouth.
+Great surgical results are still widely obtained from traditional methods of alterations, but laser use has other advantages.
+It helps blood coagulate, less post-operative swelling, reduces bacteria at the surgical site and promotes faster healing.
 Here is a list of common soft tissue procedures approved for laser treatment.

 A lot of offices are now offering laser cleanings.
 I have seen it advertised as painless cleanings that are less traumatic on the teeth.
 This is misleading because it’s not really a cleaning.
 The truth is lasers are helpful when used in CONJUNCTION with traditional cleaning methods but cannot and should not do the job alone.

 Currently no dental laser effectively removes tartar or calculus from the tooth and root structure, this still has to be accomplished through scaling and root planing.
 The laser is more of a localized gum sterilizer if you will.
 It does reduce the bacterial levels and inflammation around the teeth.
 This is beneficial because it helps with healing and can improve the quality of diseased tissue.

 When I think of Lumineers®, I think of fake nails.
 You just glue them over your natural short stubby nails and whala, now you have beautiful long pretty nails.
 Lumineers work the same way.
 They are thin porcelain shells glued to the outside of your teeth.
 Lumineers® offer patients the opportunity to alter the appearance […]Read More